quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 #### Transaction Isolation

+Transaction isolation in database systems determine how the changes within a transaction are visible to other users and systems accessing the database prior to the transaction being committed.
+A higher isolation level reduces, or even eliminates, the chance for the problems described below that may appear when the database is updated and accessed concurrently.
+The drawback of higher isolation levels is a reduction of the ability of multiple users and systems concurrently accessing the database as well as increased use of system resources on the database server.

 |                  | dirty reads | non-repeatable reads | phantom reads |
 |------------------|-------------|----------------------|---------------|
 | READ_UNCOMMITTED | Yes         | Yes                  | Yes           |
 | READ_COMMITTED   | No          | Yes                  | Yes           |
 | REPEATABLE_READ  | No          | No                   | Yes           |
 | SERIALIZABLE     | No          | No                   | No            |

+Level of Read phenomana (from worse to better):

+- `Dirty reads`: A dirty read (aka uncommitted dependency) occurs when a transaction is allowed to read data from a row that has been modified by another running transaction and not yet committed.

+- `Non-repeatable reads`: A non-repeatable read occurs when, during the course of a transaction, a row is retrieved twice and the values within the row differ between reads.

+- `Phantom reads`: A phantom read occurs when, in the course of a transaction, new rows are added or removed by another transaction to the records being read.

 ----------